 • Select Off

-A user can 'lock' the Nest to prevent others from adjusting the settings or changing the temperature outside of a preset range.
-This won't mean you have to make do with just one temperature—a locked Nest will still continue to run the programmed settings—but simply prevents people from changing the settings.
+Users can lock the Nest to keep it from making any adjustments outside of a preset range.
+This won't mean you have to make do with just one temperature—a locked Nest still has access to programmed settings—but simply prevents other users from constantly changing the settings.

 If you want to lock your Nest: